Are you on the hunt for the most effective learning tools to conquer Spanish?

 You know that it was four hours well-spent because your brain was fully engaged on the matter at hand.
 No extraneous matters intruded in your concentration.
 It was just you and the learning material.
 (Unfortunately, this experience happens more often with video games than it does with Spanish textbooks.)

 Luckily, technology once again comes to the rescue.
 There are a number of sites that are so fun and so engaging they might as well be played on an Xbox or a PlayStation.
-In addition to Memrise and our trusty pal FluentU, you can check out Busuu or Babbel, one of the most popular sites for learning Spanish online.
+In addition to Memrise, you can check out Busuu or Babbel, one of the most popular sites for learning Spanish online.

 They have a way of teaching you Spanish that distorts time.
 Their materials are so fun and engaging that you won’t even realize you’ve been taught some complex Spanish grammar rule.